-Rubrics are used to help teachers with identifying whether planning provides:
+Rubrics are used to help kaiako with identifying whether planning provides:

 e-Learning coordinator, Sandy Bornholdt explains how their planning and PLD supports their design learning model and collaborative practices.
 Teacher PLD involves whole staff sessions each term to unpack elements of the digital technologies curriculum as well as working with individual teachers to plan.

-It involves a collaboration between classroom kaiako and Sandy (e-learning coordinator).
-An important part of this approach is Sandy supporting teachers in real time with their professional learning.
-It begins with the initial planning, the e-learning coordinator, Sandy, demonstrates and familiarises teachers the resources they'll be using in the classroom.
+It involves a collaboration between classroom kaiako and Sandy.
+An important part of this approach is Sandy supporting teachers in real-time with their professional learning.
+Beginning with the initial planning, Sandy demonstrates and familiarises teachers the resources they'll be using in the classroom.
 During the one-to-one hui and as part of the teaching cycles, teachers come to the digital hub where they are supported with skills such as setting up a Google classroom, or learning Scratch or other software relevant to the unit of learning.
 Teachers then take the technology back to their classroom.
 Part of that cycle involves reflecting at the end of each term on what they’ve done so they continuously grow their learning and refine or change their approach.

-There is reciprocity in learning for both kaiako and Sandy. e-Learning coordinator, Sandy, supports the kaiako in their classrooms to deliver the curriculum, and kaiako support her with te reo Māori.
+There is reciprocity in learning for both kaiako and Sandy.
+Sandy supports the kaiako in their classrooms to deliver the curriculum, and kaiako support her with te reo Māori.
 In one lesson they blend their learning together.
 Sandy gives an instruction in English and the kaiako translates it into Māori.

 The co-lab approach supports student learning beyond the face-to-face time they have with Sandy.
 Every class has a Google classroom.
 Students initially learn skills in the Digital Hub with Sandy.
 When they return to their classrooms, they have access to the resources and media through Google classroom.
 This adds continuity across the learning spaces.
 When students return to the Digital Hub, they are ready for the next step, or learning sprint.